Configure and Manage Circuit Template Components in Qntrl | Online Help | Qntrl Studio Circuit Gallery

 Create a Schedule

-1. Navigate to the Schedules section in the left pane of your Studio portal, and then click the New Schedule button.
+1. Navigate to the Schedules section in the left pane and then click the New Schedule button.

 2. Define Schedule Details: